JONES ACT, MARITIME AND OFFSHORE INJURIES

 To file a Jones Act claim, the vessel on which a worker’s injury occurred cannot be affixed to the seafloor and the worker must fit the Act’s definition of a seaman.
 Traditionally, courts have interpreted the Act so that most workers on a marine ship or other vessel are considered seamen.
 Damages available to an injured seaman under the Act include compensation for personal injuries and maintenance and cure.
 Non-pecuniary damage awards are prohibited under the Act, however.
 It can be difficult to determine an offshore worker’s status and the amount of damages a hurt worker may be awarded under the Jones Act.
 If you were injured offshore, it is advisable to contact a qualified Jones Act lawyer to evaluate your case.

-J. Price McNamara is an experienced Contact the Law Offices of J. Price McNamara.
+J. Price McNamara is an experienced attorney.
+Contact the Law Offices of J. Price McNamara.
 He assists clients throughout the state including Lafourche, Orleans, Ascension, Lafayette, Jefferson, Kenner, St. John, Mandeville, East Baton Rouge, West Baton Rouge, and Terrebonne Parishes.
 To discuss your personal injury case, contact J. Price McNamara through his website or call him today at (866) 248-0580.